Online Engineering Programs in South Dakota

 State Authorization

-Students in South Dakota are only eligible to enroll in online engineering programs that have been authorized to operate SD.
-Also, some online engineering programs in other states may not provide admissions to non-residents, or have differing tuition for residents and nonresidents.
+Students in South Dakota are only eligible to enroll in online engineering programs that have been authorized to operate in South Dakota.
+Also, some online engineering programs in other states may not provide admissions to non-residents, or have differing tuition for residents and non-residents.
 Online students should carefully examine state policies (e.g., South Dakota State University) and be sure to contact admissions to ensure out-of-state eligibility.

 Admissions Requirements for Online Engineering Programs

-Admissions requirements differ depending on the state and institution.
-Engineering students must contact specific programs of interest to find out the exact requirements and deadlines.
+Admission requirements vary by state and institution.
+Engineering students must contact the specific programs of interest to learn the exact requirements and deadlines.

 Typical admissions requirements for online engineering programs may include official SAT/ACT test scores for bachelor’s programs; GRE, GMAT or MAT scores for graduate programs; official high school (or undergraduate) transcripts with at least the minimum cumulative GPA, or a GED as defined; letters of recommendation; essays; completion of the FAFSA; completion of class prerequisites in math and science; and application fees.